mkudija/mkudija.github.io/book-reviews/md/RoadToCharacter.md

 ## 1. The Shift
 - we have shifted from a culture of humility, *The Little Me*, to a culture where people see themselves as the center of the universe, *The Big Me* (6)

-### Humility
-* humility: "the awareness that there's a lot you don't know and that a lot of what you think you know is distorted or wrong" (8-9); intellectual humility: "accurate self-awareness from a distance" (9)
+* **Humility**: "the awareness that there's a lot you don't know and that a lot of what you think you know is distorted or wrong" (8-9); intellectual humility: "accurate self-awareness from a distance" (9)
-* wisdom: "The moral quality of knowing what you don't know and figuring out a way to handle your ignorance, uncertainty, and limitation" (9)
+* **Wisdom**: "The moral quality of knowing what you don't know and figuring out a way to handle your ignorance, uncertainty, and limitation" (9)
 * "crooked timber" view of humanity he references if from Kant: "Out of the crooked timber of humanity, no straight thing was ever made" (11)

 ## 2. The Summoned Self *(Frances Perkins)*